yash91989201/my-hashnode-blogs/clkbejuru000c0amde38i87dy.md

 ## ✔ How does file ownership work in Linux?

-Hey there!
 If you're curious about how file permissions work in Linux, I've got you covered.
 Just check out my previous blog post, where I explained the basics of file permissions in a simple and easy-to-understand way. **Check out the blog here:** 👉 [https://yashraj-jaiswal.hashnode.dev/linux-file-permissions-explained-a-straightforward-method-for-file-handling](https://yashraj-jaiswal.hashnode.dev/linux-file-permissions-explained-a-straightforward-method-for-file-handling)

 ### 🔸 Traditional Linux permissions model